Photo by Monkey Business Images via Canva.com

 Finding Help

 No one learns a new skill without teachers!
-Learn from fellow military landlords and take their advice.
-It's certain you’ll make a few mistakes, but by tapping into landlord groups online, you’ll recognize the fatal mistakes to avoid.
+Learn from fellow military landlords and take their advice about how to manage rental property.
+You’ll certainly make a few mistakes, but by tapping into landlord groups online, you’ll recognize the fatal mistakes to avoid.
 You’ll also find the small bits of advice that make landlord life much easier.
 Leads for local handymen, property managers, and other professionals are invaluable for a homeowner who wasn’t planning to rent their home.

-Facebook and Nextdoor are also good places to start reading up on local trends about housing in your neighborhood.
-The big topics, such as legal issues and rental income, will be discussed and enhanced by the details of local homeowner’s experience.
+Facebook and Nextdoor are also good places to start researching local housing trends in your neighborhood.
+The big topics, such as legal issues and rental income, will be discussed and enhanced by the details of local homeowners’ experiences.

-You can’t go wrong with the wisdom found in 7 Things to Know Before Renting Out Your Home and 8 Lessons for a First-Time Landlord.
-These resources will boost your landlord knowledge and help you decide if you’d like to commit to the lifestyle.
+You can’t go wrong with the wisdom found in 7 Things to Know Before Renting Out Your Home and How to Succeed as a First-Time Landlord.
+These resources will boost your landlord knowledge and help you decide if you want to commit to the lifestyle.

 Property Management: DIY or Hire?